Transition support

 - learn about the culture of civilian workplaces

-DVA provides a variety of supports to enhance your physical and mental wellbeing.
-You can access the services and support we offer while are you serving and after you transition.
+You can access a range of supports to help with your physical and mental wellbeing.
+You can access the services and support we offer while you are serving and after separation.

-If you left the forces on or after 1 July 2019, you can access 1 free check each year for 5 years after you leave.
+If you separated from the ADF on or after 1 July 2019, you can access one free check each year for five years after your separation.

 Access fully funded mental health support

-Any veteran who has completed one day of full-time service in the ADF can access fully funded treatment of mental health conditions under Non-Liability Health Care (NLHC).
-Mental health conditions do not need to be related to military service, and a claim for compensation is not required to access this treatment.
+Any veteran who has completed one day of full-time service in the ADF can access free lifetime mental health treatment for any mental health condition under Non-Liability Health Care (NLHC).
+You do not need to prove that your ADF service caused these conditions.

-Under the Provisional Access to Medical Treatment program, or PAMT, we will pay for your treatment for certain conditions before we have determined liability for them.
+Under Provisional Access to Medical Treatment, we will pay for your treatment for one or more of the 20 most commonly accepted conditions before DVA has determined liability for them.

-If we accept your claim, you will be able to access rehabilitation services.
-We will tailor these services to your needs.
+If we accept your compensation claim, you will be able to access DVA’s rehabilitation services.
+We will tailor these services to your individual needs.

 Contact the Commonwealth Superannuation Corporation (CSC)